OHBM Open Science SIG

 From OHBM 2026 submissions to OHBM 2027 outcomes

 Outcomes are evaluated based on how closely replication matches the original work, the transparency and openness of the source work, and additional outputs such as software or publications.
-Unsuccessful attempts do not reflect negatively; learning through the process is the main outcome.

 Background